2022-23 ANNUAL APPEAL

 Up to $99 - Friend

 Chesapeake Therapeutic Riding, Inc., also known as CTR, is a 501(c)(3) nonprofit corporation under Internal Revenue Service regulations (Federal Tax ID #26-0068227).
-A copy of our current financial statement is available by writing CTR at P.O.
-Box 475 Abingdon, MD 21009 or by calling (443) 528-7793.
+A copy of our current financial statement is available by writing CTR at 1136 Priestford Road, Street, MD 21154 or by calling (443) 528-7793.
 Documents and information submitted under the Maryland Solicitations Act are also available, for the cost of postage and copies, from the Maryland Secretary of State, State House, Annapolis MD 21401, (410) 974-5534.
 All contributions are tax-deductible to the fullest extent of the law.
+Federal Tax ID# 26-0068227.